MirelStancu99/DevSchoolProject/README.md

 <h2>/deleteFood</h2>
 The /deleteFood endpoint allows users to delete existing foods from the application's database.
 <h2>/api</h2>
-The /api endpoint allows users to access the application's API documentation.
+The /api endpoint allows users to view all the clients stored in a public api.
 <h2>/apiOrdonat</h2>
-The /apiOrdonat endpoint allows users to view all the foods stored in the application's database sorted in alphabetical order.
+The /apiOrdonat endpoint allows users to view all the clients stored in a public api sorted in alphabetical order.
 <h2>/liveness</h2>
 The /liveness endpoint allows users to test if the application is running and responding to requests.
 <h2>/check_api</h2>
 The /check_api endpoint allows users to check the status of the application's API.
 <h2>/prezentare</h2>
-The /prezentare endpoint provides a brief introduction to the Doctor FOOD application.
+The /prezentare endpoint provides a presentation of Doctor FOOD application.
 <h2>/contact</h2>
 The /contact endpoint provides contact information for the developers of the Doctor FOOD application.